as00r-dev/FlowSync/Docs/Implementation/Epics/Foundation-Core-Platform/User-Stories/1.1-GitHub-OAuth-Signup/troubleshooting-port-issue.md

 - This issue is more common on Linux systems where processes may not always terminate cleanly
 - Docker containers can also hold onto ports, so ensure containers are properly stopped if using Docker
 - IDEs or other development tools might spawn background processes that occupy ports

+## Resolution Status
+✅ Issue resolved: Killed orphaned next-server processes (PID 290939 and others) that were holding onto port 3000.
+After cleaning up these processes, the Next.js dev server now correctly starts on port 3000 as expected.